PyDrocsid/documentation/docs/pubsub.md

 Arguments:

-- `guild`: The server to which the message should be sent
+- `guild`: The server the message should be sent to
-- `message`: The message itself (text or embed)
+- `message`: The message to be sent (text or embed)

 Returns: `None`